LGBTQ Family Building

 Using a donated embryo is a possible option in several instances.
 Patients may be able to use a frozen, healthy embryo donated by a couple who have used our fertility services and decided their family is complete.
 We can also help patients find a donated embryo through other services.

-Using a gestational carrier
+Using a gestational carrier or traditional surrogacy

 This can be the best alternative for gay men or transgender women who want to be parents or women who can’t conceive or carry a child.